-The Toronto Fastpitch Club is hosting Elite Collegiate Skills Camp from Saturday, May 25th to Sunday, May 26th at Fleetwood Park.
-As of April 17, 2017, coaches from Barry University, Kutztown University, University of New Haven and Fredonia College will attend.
+The Toronto Fastpitch Club is hosting Elite Collegiate Skills Camp from Tuesday, July 23rd to Wednesday, July 24th at Fleetwood Park.
+Coaches from Barry University, Kutztown University, University of New Haven and Fredonia College will attend.
 This camp is an opportunity to show off your skills and attend a college level work out in your own backyard!

 Registration can be made through the link in US Dollars.
 To pay in Canadian funds, please send cash or cheques in the amount of $270 Canadian payable to Toronto Fastpitch Club for camp fees.
 Please mail to: TORONTO FASTPITCH CLUB: 224 North Queen St. Toronto, ON, M9C 4Y1